jeremynoesen/CourierNew/README.md

 <div align="center" ><img src="img/demo.gif" alt="Demonstration" title="Demonstration" /></div>

 ## Building
 If you wish to build from source, a `build.gradle` is included to create the jar, as well as get dependencies if you import the project into your IDE.
+With this, you can run `./gradlew build` to generate `CourierNew.jar`.

 ## Troubleshooting
 Courier not spawning?